Jef-DS/belpost/README.md

 This module provides a field that contains a Belgian Postal code.

+Step 11:
+Purpose: Implement autocompletion for postal codes
+Description: When the user starts typing a postal code or city a list of possible postal codes should be shown (max 10) Test 1: start typing a postal and see that the right postal codes are shown
+Test 2: start typing the name of a city and see that the right postal codes are shown
+Status: dev

 Step 10:
 Purpose: Import the Belgian postal codes
 Description: When the module is installed, a list of Belgian